Orel6505/Buildbot/README.md

 # Prerequisites

 1. Fork this repository.
+(Recommended & Optional)

 2. Create a Telegram Bot.
-(Required for now)
+(Recommended & Optional)

 3. Make a GitHub token with proper permissions for uploading releases to your repositories.
+(If you choosing to upload to GitHub)

-4. Log in 1 time to normal sftp (`sftp username@frs.sourceforge.net`) before running script if you choosed to upload to Sourceforge
+4. Log in 1 time to normal sftp (`sftp username@frs.sourceforge.net`) before running script if you choosed to upload to Sourceforge (if you'll not log in once, it'll not upload it because you need to set "save fingerprint")

 5. Create local_manifests repo in github and upload your manifest.
+(Required for `MANIFEST_URL`)

 # How To Use This Script